EU Customs Guide for Personal Shipments 2025

 A personal shipment is one sent between private individuals, or goods that you own and are importing for your own use (not for resale).
 This is distinct from a commercial shipment, where goods are sold or transferred for business purposes.
 The distinction matters because personal shipments often benefit from lower duty rates or outright exemptions.

-If you are shipping from outside the EU (e.g., from the UK post-Brexit, or from Vietnam), customs will apply.
+If you are shipping from outside the EU (for example, from the UK post-Brexit), customs will apply.
 Consult your carrier's country-specific guidance for the current thresholds and any bilateral agreements in effect.

 Prohibited Items